-P. Substance Affected Infant Screening Tool Directions: This is not an all-inclusive list.
+O. Substance Affected Infant Screening Tool Directions: This is not an all-inclusive list.
 There may be information that is reported that must be screened in for an assessment.
-If the report meets this maltreatment type, then it must be accepted for assessment.
-Unless otherwise identified or abuse is selected, the report should be accepted for Family Assessment.

 Has the infant been identified as being affected by a Fetal Alcohol Spectrum Disorder?